Gaussian quadrature rules for composite highly oscillatory integrals: Concluding remarks

 Finally, we point out that the properties of orthogonal polynomials with respect to the complex exponential function $e^{i\omega x}$ were extensively studied in \cite{Celsus2021} and it was proved that the orthogonal polynomials with respect to $e^{i\omega x}$ with even degree always exist for $\omega>0$ and their zeros tend to one of the endpoints at the rate $O(\omega^{-1})$ as $\omega\rightarrow\infty$.
-Note that similar properties on the behavior of the zeros of $q_n^{\omega}(x)$ with $n$ being an integer multiple of four were observed, it is still unclear whether the proof can be extended to the case of $q_n^{\omega}(x)$ and we leave it to future work.
+Note that similar properties on the behavior of the zeros of $q_n^{\omega}(x)$ with $n$ being an integer multiple of four were observed, it is still unclear whether the proof can be extended to the case of $q_n^{\omega}(x)$.
+Another challenging problem is the design of efficient algorithms for Gaussian quadrature rules developed in this work.
+Note that the algorithms presented in subsection \ref{sec:OrthPolyI} for the computation of the modified Chebyshev moments $\{\nu_j\}_{j=0}^{2n-1}$ are still not satisfactory and the algorithm for the second Gaussian quadrature rule in section \ref{sec:SecondGauss} requires high-precision arithmetic for moderate and large values of $n$.
+On the other hand, we point out that the three-term recurrence coefficients of $\{p_n^{\omega}(x)\}$ can actually be calculated by using the modified Chebyshev algorithm \cite[Section~2.1.7]{Gautschi2004}, and therefore the first Gaussian quadrature rule can also be achieved by the well-known Golub-Welsch algorithm (see \cite[Section~3.1]{Gautschi2004}).
+For the second Gaussian quadrature rule, however, the modified Chebyshev algorithm for computing the three-term recurrence coefficients of $\{q_n^{\omega}(x)\}$ will suffer from numerical instability due to the fact that the polynomials $q_n^{\omega}(x)$ are orthogonal with respect to a sign-changing function.
+We leave these issues for future work.